muon-data/muon/README.md

 # same as numbers: 2 4 6 8 10 12 14 16
 ```

-For [text](#text) containing spaces, a definition using a double colon `::`
+For lists of text containing spaces or line feeds, a definition using a double
-can be used to treat the entire value as a single item in the list.
+colon `::` can be used to treat the values as a single item in the list.

 ```
 :::
 text_list: [text]
 :::
-text_list: first second third
+text_list: first second
-         :: fourth item
+         :: third item
-         : fifth sixth
+         : fourth fifth
+         :: sixth
+         :: item
+         : seventh
 ```

 To append to a table, the key must be included as normal.